 HOW FAR IS TORNDIRRUP FROM PERTH?

-Torndirrup National Park is located on the central south coast of Western Australia, over 400 kilometres south-east of Perth and 10 km south of Albany.
+Torndirrup National Park is located on the central south coast of Western Australia, over 400 km south-east of Perth and 10 km south of Albany.
 Albany is a port city, and the oldest colonial settlement in Western Australia, predating Perth and Fremantle over two years.
-In fact, it’s also a very popular holiday destination among West Aussies.
-The town has lots of grocery shops, souvenirs shops, restaurants, and petrol stations too.
-No issues with reception in Albany.
-You may not get any in the national park though.
+It’s also a very popular holiday destination among West Aussies.
+The town has heaps of supermarkets, souvenirs shops, restaurants, and petrol stations.
+You won’t have any issues with reception in Albany.
+However, mobile signal may be limited in the national park.

 WHAT IS THE BEST TIME TO VISIT?

-Torndirrup National Park is a good place to visit all year round.
-I have been there twice, in January (Australia’s summer), and in June (Australia’s winter).
-Both times I was super lucky with weather!
+Torndirrup National Park is a good place to go all year round.
+I went there twice, in January (Australia’s summer), and in June (Australia’s winter), and both times got super lucky with weather.
 Of course, in winter months, from June to August, the days are relatively short, and nights are a bit cold, but a daytime temperature average is around 15°C, which is perfect for hiking.
 If you are more into relaxing on the beach and swimming in the ocean, summer months, from December to February, will be definitely a better choice.

 IS THERE AN ENTRY FEE?

 Park visitor fees apply in Torndirrup National Park.
 A day entry fee is AUD 15 for a vehicle and needs to be paid at the entrance station.
 If you want to avoid paying entry fees for accessing national parks in Western Australia, a purchase of periodic pass is a smart choice.
 It will help you save some money if there are other national parks on your itinerary.
 Make sure to print the pass and keep it displayed on your dashboard at all times.
 Separate fees for camping in national parks in Western Australia apply regardless of having this pass.